buaazp/buaazp.github.io/docs/documents.md

 ### Benchmarks

-- [Benchmark of zimg v3.0](): This benchmark test show you how fast zimg v3 is when we used webimg as image processing library.
+- [Benchmark of zimg v3.0](/documents/benchmark_v3/): This benchmark test show you how fast zimg v3 is when we used webimg as image processing library.
-- [Benchmark of zimg v2.0](): This benckmark test is aim to test the performance of different storage backends include disk, beansdb and SSDB.
+- [Benchmark of zimg v2.0](/documents/benchmark_v2/): This benckmark test is aim to test the performance of different storage backends include disk, beansdb and SSDB.
-- [Benchmark of zimg v1.0](): The first benchmark of zimg which tested concurrency processing ability of zimg and PHP.
+- [Benchmark of zimg v1.0](/documents/benchmark_v1/): The first benchmark of zimg which tested concurrency processing ability of zimg and PHP.

 ### Design and Architecture

+*These articles are written in Chinese.*

 - [Design of zimg v3.0]()
-- [Distributed Image Storage Server: zimg](): Introduction to zimg's distributed storage architecture.
+- [Distributed Image Storage Server: zimg](/documents/Distributed_Image_Storage_Server_zimg/): Introduction to zimg's distributed storage architecture.
-- [Architecture and Design of An Image Server](): Introduction to zimg's purpose of design and its function theory.
+- [Architecture and Design of An Image Server](/documents/Architecture_Design_of_Image_Server/): Introduction to zimg's purpose of design and its function theory.

 ### Use cases